mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 }
 ```

-When testing the submit button we can see that we are getting the values printed to javascript console.
+When testing the submit button we can see that we are getting the values printed to JavaScript console.

 ![image](../images/ratebeer-w8-10.png)